Bloomberg-Beta/Manual/2 - In our portfolio.md

 :nine: Acquired by Google, October 2017 :thumbsup:

-:ten: Acquired by Apple, November 2017 :thumbsup:
+:one::zero: Acquired by Apple, November 2017 :thumbsup: